You will be using a MacBook, mouse and keyboard with a large 24” monitor as a second screen.

 We do not have our own accommodation facilities but once you are accepted onto the course please let us know if you have any problems finding something and we’ll try to help as much as we can.

+In Bath, we are a 10 minute walk from Bath Spa train and bus stations.
+Please note the walk is uphill.
 Bath is well connected with towns and cities including Bristol, Trowbridge, Swindon and Chippenham.
 It is also relatively quick by train to get to London (85 minutes), Oxford (65 minutes), Exeter (80 minutes), Gloucester (80 minutes) Southampton (85 minutes) and Cardiff (90 minutes), among others.

 Yes.
 Please talk to us so that we understand how we can best support you.
 We have previously taught students with a range of mental health needs and will be as helpful as we can.
 We are a Mindful Employer, Disability Confident level 1, and committed to openness about mental health for both staff and students.